kunle123-ui/kunle/CLI-Wallet.md

 ## 4. Available Commands

-The command line tool to interact with eos-walletd is called “eosc”.
-It is found in eos/build/programs/eosc folder.
+The command line tool to interact with walleos is called “cleos”.
+It is found in eos/build/programs/cleos folder.

-It provides the following commands to interact with eos-walletd:
+It provides the following commands to interact with walleos:

 ### Create

 ```
-$ eosc wallet create ${options}
+$ cleos wallet create ${options}
 ```

 Options: